 But you can bring that cost down to only $7.69/month if you go ahead and make the full annual commitment.

-I also liked that they offer special discounts to students.
+I also liked that they offer special spelling and grammar discounts to students.
 So you fiscally-challenged people can save even more.

 Do I Recommend Ginger?